Akshay-Hegde/capp-cache/README.md

 The library caches the `cappCacheManifest.json` and loads all resources accordingly.
 This saves significant time on startup.
 However, it has the downside of loading outdated files after a change.
 If you want to be able to respond to such event, you can register to this event using this function.
 The callback function will be called with no arguments after the updated manifest is saved to the cache and all resources from that manifest were fetched.
 For example, you might want to suggest the user to reload the page to see the latest version of the page.
 This feature should be used in conjunction with the `version` property of `cappCacheManifest.json` file.
 The library will consider an update only if the `version` property is different from the cached manifest.

+### `window.cappCache.getLoadedResources()`
+Returns an `array` of all resources that were loaded in the current session.
+Each entry in the array contains the `url` from which the resource was loaded and optionally `domSelector` property that allows accessing the element that was added to the DOM.
+If the element was not added to the DOM (e.g. `cacheOnly` resource) the property will be `null`.

 ### `window.cappCache.getResourceUri({url, isBinary = true})`
 Fetches a resource (commonly images and fonts) and returns an object URL.
 You can use this URI as the source of your resource.
 For example: